 |2018||Cherepovets branch||Balakovo branch||Volkhov branch||Kirovsk branch|

 |Location of release||Gorky Reservoir, Yaroslavl Oblast||Volgograd Reservoir, Saratov Oblast||Saratov Reservoir||Volkhov River, Leningrad Oblast||Umba River, Murmansk Oblast|

-Moreover, in 2019, the BOD Committee approved a goal to reduce the specific GHG emission level (scope 1) by 2025, as well as a number of arrangements aimed at achieving this goal.
+Furthermore, in 2019, at the Board of Directors approved the goal to reduce the relative GHG emission rate (scope 1) by 2025, as well as a range of measures aimed at achieving that goal.

 Energy efficiency Program